uofmelectricboat/.github/profile/README.md

 * [VectorCAN plugin](https://doc.qt.io/qt-6/qtserialbus-vectorcan-overview.html)

 #### Licensing
 Qt is a free tool under GPLv3 and LGPLv3.
-Software created with Qt can be released under any open source license.
+Software created with Qt can be released under any approved open source license.

 ### Warning System
 In the event of any issues, the main display must promptly alert the driver.
 We use a color-coded system to indicate operational health: yellow denotes warning levels, while red signifies a dangerous state.
 However, it is not always safe to assume that the driver is continuously monitoring the display.
-Therefore, a stretch goal for this project is to incorporate an audible alarm system, which would alert the driver when they need to check the display for potential issues.
+A stretch goal for this project is to incorporate an audible alarm system, which would alert the driver when they need to check the display for potential issues.